x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 gear, and also the possibility that a unit does not have the newest model of equipment.
 Units from the Army usually deploy in Brigade size elements (approx.
 4400 Soldiers dispersed throughout five Battalions).
 In my future jobs at the Brigade/Division level, this will likely be an operation I will oversee in some capacity, and therefore a simulation could be a great predictor and aid in the planning process.

-For the purpose of this simulation, I will simulate the RFI of a Battalion in order to get a good estimation of the time it will take the entire Brigade to receive this critical equipment; due to the fact that in my experience Battalions are usually understaffed, I will assume the number of Soldiers in each Battalion is 700.
-I will also have 6 stations that Soliders must process to receive gear (Body Armor, Helmet, Uniforms, Boots, Load Bearing Equipment, Miscellaneous).
+For the purpose of this simulation, I will simulate the RFI of a Battalion in order to get a good estimation of the time it will take the entire Brigade to receive this critical equipment; due to the fact that in my experience Battalions are usually understaffed, I will assume the number of Soldiers in each Battalion is 700, and that RFI personnel will be able to service 120 Soldiers per hour.
+I will also have 6 stations that Soliders must process to receive gear (Body Armor, Helmet, Uniforms, Boots, Load Bearing Equipment, Miscellaneous (equipment dependent on mission)).
 I used 20 minute delays at all stations with the exception of Body Army, which in my experience usually takes roughly 40 minutes due to blocks of instruction/certification/inspection.
-Please see the images below.
+Please see the images below (of note, to run more simulations, changed the values from minutes to milliseconds).
 ~~~